Mels1988/CDVO1-Career-Goals-Reflection-MELMAW25102-FTO2502-A-Melody-Mawoneke-CDVO1/README.md

 1. **Steps to Achieve Short-term Goals**:

-    - continuous learning
+    - Continuous learning
-    - code, code and code some water
+    - Code, code and code some more.
-    - master a programming language
+    - Master a programming language.
-    - financia resources and emotional and technical support will be very paramount.
+    - Financia resources and emotional and technical support will be very paramount.

 2. **Preparation for Long-term Goals**:

     - Master a programming language.
     - Establish strong online presence and professional looking resume.
     - Network and connect
-    - Profeciency and obtain industry recognized certifications.
+    - Become proficient and obtain industry recognized certifications.

     - Get certified
     - Stay up to date with industry trends and level up.